 While many states don't have estate taxes, Massachusetts does.
 It's important to know how this will affect your heirs as you work with a professional on estate planning.

 The federal estate tax exemption has gone way up.
 In 2018, it was over $11 million.
-Therefore, federal estate tax isn't something many people have to worry about.
+Therefore, the federal estate tax isn't something many people have to worry about.

 However, in Massachusetts, the state estate tax exemption is still set at $1 million as of 2018.
 If your estate is worth $1 million or more, it's likely the Commonwealth of Massachusetts will collect taxes on it before distributing assets to your beneficiaries.